sph-huynh/case-studies-eleventy/src/posts/experience-recruitment.md

 The duration for recruitment could take up to 2-3 months, with little visibility around what the process looks like.

 **Recruiter**

 On the flip side, pain points for recruiters were a) not finding enough candidates as b) candidates often did not have the relevant experience.
-Additionally the process for recruiting candidates was  manual and repetitive, creating a feeling of tediousness.
+Additionally, the process for recruiting candidates was manual and repetitive, creating a feeling of tediousness.

 The challenge statement I decided on addressing was something along the lines of: